-Contact Lenses for Astigmatism from our Lancaster, St. Johnsbury, and Montpelier Optometrists
+Contact Lenses for Astigmatism from our Lancaster, St. Johnsbury, Montpelier, and LIttleton Optometrists

 What Is Astigmatism?

 This condition happens when your eye has trouble focusing correctly.
 It causes problems seeing close and far away.
 The eyeball has a football shape rather than a spherical shape.
 This makes wearing traditional contacts difficult.
 With an irregular shape, the eye also has difficulty focusing light on the retina.
 In the past, only glasses could be worn to correct vision problems from this condition, but we have contacts available for you.

 Can People With This Condition Wear Contact Lenses?

 The good news if you have an astigmatism is that you can wear contacts.
 You even have several options that include convenient disposable and multipurpose bifocal lenses.
 Ask your eye doctor about your contact options.
 You don't have to wear glasses for the rest of your life.